Tushar-Naik/python-ranger/README.md

 ### 1. Simple usage

 If you just wish to invoke the script directly, clone the project and follow along the helper.
-You command will look like so
+Your command would look something like this

 ```shell
 python3.9 serviceprovider/ranger_daemon.py -zk localhost:2181 -s myapp -host localhost -p 12211 -n org -e stage -hcu 'http://localhost:12211/healthcheck?pretty=true'